-Michael Vignati is a Research Associate at the Florida Institute of Human and Machine Cognition.
-He started working early 2011 as an exchange student in early 2011 as part of the KAoS team lead by Dr. Jeffrey M. Bradshaw.
-After graduating from ENSC (École Nationale Supérieure de Cognitique), where he received a Master Degree in Cognitive Science in September 2011, he returned to IHMC as a Research Associate.
+He started at IHMC as an exchange student in early 2011 as part of the KAoS team led by Dr. Jeffrey M. Bradshaw.
+After graduating from ENSC (École Nationale Supérieure de Cognitique), where he received a master’s degree in cognitive science, he returned to IHMC as a Research Associate.
 His work is multidisciplinary and often at the interface of the human and the machine.

-His main work consists of developing interfaces and tools for the KAoS policy and domain services framework.
-Contribution to a simulation environment using KAoS and policy reasoning for network management and information sharing in US Army tactical environments.
+He has worked on developing interfaces and tools for the KAoS policy and domain services framework, contributing to a simulation environment using KAoS and policy reasoning for network management and information sharing in U.S. Army tactical environments.

 Michael also uses his free time to work on some personal projects related to genetics in computer science, computer vision, video analysis, voice recognition.
 He also has a great interest in web applications and new web technologies.
 Thanks to his curiosity, he’s willing to learn new things as soon as he has the opportunity to do so.